 \section{Generative model}

-We have already seen the generative equations of the DKF, since they are the same as \eqref{eq:SSM-a}--\eqref{eq:SSM-d} with the specificity that $d_{\myz}$ and $d_{\myx}$ are here DNNs.\footnote{In fact, a Bernouilli distribution was considered for $\myx[t]$ in \citep{krishnan2015deep, krishnan2017structured}, but we have already mentioned that different pdfs can be considered for $p_{\theta_{\myx}}(\myx[t]|\myz[t])$ depending on the data, without affecting the fundamental issues of this review.
-Hence we consider here a Gaussian distribution for the purpose of better comparison with the other models.} In \citep{krishnan2015deep}, those DNNs are not much specified, we can assume that basic feed-forward neural networks / Multi-Layer Perceptrons (MLPs) are used.
-In \citep{krishnan2017structured}, $d_{\myx}$ is implemented with a two-layer MLP, and a slightly more refined model is used for $d_{\myz}$: A gated linear combination of a linear model and an MLP for the mean parameter, where the gate is itself provided by an MLP, and the chaining of MLP, ReLU activation and Softmax activation for the variance parameter (see Section~\ref{sec:DKF-experiments-implementation}).
-According to the authors, this is to let ``the model have the flexibility to choose a linear transition for some dimensions while having a non-linear transition for the others.''
+We have already seen the generative equations of the DKF, as they are the same as \eqref{eq:SSM-a}--\eqref{eq:SSM-d}, with the specificity that $d_{\myz}$ and $d_{\myx}$ are DNNs here.\footnote{In fact, a Bernouilli distribution was considered for $\myx[t]$ by \citet{krishnan2015deep, krishnan2017structured}, but we have already mentioned that different pdfs can be considered for $p_{\theta_{\myx}}(\myx[t]|\myz[t])$ depending on the data, without affecting the fundamental issues of this review.
+Hence, we consider here a Gaussian distribution for a better comparison with the other models.} \citet{krishnan2015deep} did not specify these DNNs; we can assume that basic feed-forward neural networks (i.e., MLPs) were used.
+In their second paper, \citet{krishnan2017structured} implemented $d_{\myx}$ with a two-layer MLP and used a slightly more refined model for $d_{\myz}$: a gated linear combination of a linear model and an MLP for the mean parameter, where the gate is itself provided by an MLP, and the chaining of MLP, rectified linear unit (ReLU) activation, and Softmax activation layers for the variance parameter (see Section~\ref{sec:DKF-implementation-speech}).
+According to the authors, this allows ``the model have the flexibility to choose a linear transition for some dimensions while having a nonlinear transition for the others.''